Andrew Black (footballer, born 1995)

-He has previously played for Dundee, Forfar Athletic, Fauldhouse United, Stirling Albion, Edinburgh City, Kelty Hearts and East Kilbride.
+He has previously played for Dundee, Forfar Athletic, Fauldhouse United, Stirling Albion, Edinburgh City, Kelty Hearts, East Kilbride and Cowdenbeath.

 Career

 Black was with Hibernian as a youth, then moved to Dundee.
 He made his first professional appearance on 7 February 2015, coming on as a substitute for Dundee in a Scottish Cup tie against Celtic.

 On 26 August 2015, Black moved on loan to Forfar Athletic until January 2016.
 Black was released by Dundee on 31 August 2016.

 After stints with Fauldhouse United and Stirling Albion, Black signed for Edinburgh City in June 2018.

 Kelty Hearts announced the signing of Black on 3 June 2021.